 Grips and Fixtures - for holding work samples in place, pneumatic grips, manual grips, or rope and thread grips have their specific applications depending on the industry or the specimen geometry.
 Sometimes a custom fixture may be required for unique shapes and sizes of test samples.

-TensileMill CNC Inc. is partnered with a number of reputable North American and European manufacturers of Tensile Testing equipment.
-To make the process of selecting the right manufacturer painless for you, we had created an easy submission form below
+TensileMill CNC Inc. is partnered with well vetted and highly reputable North American and European manufacturers of Tensile Testing equipment.
+To make the process of selecting the right manufacturer painless for you, we had created an easy submission form below.

 Additional Considerations When Choosing The Right Tensile Tester